 The CIF file format can be loaded and saved like the GDSII or OASIS file format.
-There are some options specific for the CIF file format.
+There are some options specific to the CIF file format.
 All options can be set in the SetupDialog.
-These options are available:
+The following options are available.

 The CIF file format only stores layer names.
-Layer number as used in GDSII or OASIS are not used.
-By opening a CIF file the LayoutEditor analyzed the used layer names.
+Layer numbers, as used in GDSII or OASIS, are not used.
+When opening a CIF file, the LayoutEditor analyses the used layer names.
 If a layer name already exist in the current setup, this layer number is used.
 Otherwise the first unused layer is renamed.

-The CIF file format allows to handle circles.
-Circles are not supported by the LayoutEditor as basic elements nor in the GDSII file format, circles are stored as regular polygons.
-By activating this option any regular polygon with more than 8 points will be saved as a circle element and not as a polygon.
+The CIF file format can handle circles.
+Circles are not supported as basic elements by the LayoutEditor nor the GDSII file format, instead they are stored as regular polygons.
+By activating this option, any regular polygon with more than 8 points will be saved as a circle element and not as a polygon.

-By default the CIF file format is a collection of individual cells without marking any cell as a top cell.
-But the CIF file format also allows to set a main cell.
-By activation this option a main cell is set and added to the CIF file during the save feature.
+By default, the CIF file format is a collection of individual cells without marking any cell as a top cell.
+But the CIF file format also allows a main cell to be set.
+By activating this option, a main cell is set and added to the CIF file during the save feature.

-CIF file are stored in the ASCII text format.
-Each line start with a single or double character command. e.g. a P represents a polygon followed by the coordinates of the vertexes.
-Lines end with a ;.
+CIF files are stored in the ASCII text format.
+Each line starts with a single or double character command.
+For example, a P represents a polygon followed by the coordinates of the vertexes.
+Lines always end with a semicolon.

 DS 1 1 10; 9 cellname; L layername; P 340000,-90000 460000,-260000 490000,-260000 530000,-160000 420000,-100000; L layername; B 180000 260000 220000,-210000; DF; E